andrewgazelka/mcp-notify/README.md

 claude: "Build complete" → your speakers: "Build complete"
 ```

+Async by default.
+The command returns immediately while speech happens in the background.

 ## Locking

 If multiple processes try to talk at once, they wait their turn instead of talking over each other.